Russia - Ukraine: Sanctions to trigger a lasting trade re-alignment

 New base case – Energy and commodity supply shock lasting one year

-In our previous set of scenarios, our base case revolved around a price shock, but did not include disruptions to physical supplies of energy and commodities, which are much more economically damaging.
+In , our base case revolved around a price shock, but did not include disruptions to physical supplies of energy and commodities, which are much more economically damaging.
 Our new base case acknowledges that physical supply disruptions are already happening, and we now see these disruptions getting worse over the coming months as embargoes and self-sanctioning moves come into effect.
 This will have knock-on effects on supply chains, and there is also the potential for retaliatory moves by the Russian government (it has already announced an intent to ban the export of certain commodities, with the details yet to be announced).
 Energy prices (including electricity) will remain elevated in this scenario, alongside metals and agricultural commodities, with goods inflation therefore spiking further.
 Price spikes will induce self-rationing of supplies, leading to industry disruptions, while the hit to household purchasing power will weigh on confidence and private consumption.
 The significant tightening in financial conditions we have seen (largely equity market falls) will also weigh on confidence and activity.
 Note, we do not assume a complete cut-off in Russian oil and gas supplies to Europe in this scenario – this is something we reserve for a more negative scenario outlined below.

 Russia is a significant global supplier of commodities, not just energy